-- To maintain professional journalistic standards of accuracy, impartiality and fair dealing and adhering to the BBC’s Editorial guidelines.
+- To maintain professional journalistic standards of accuracy, impartiality and fair dealing and adhere to the BBC’s and our partner’s Editorial guidelines.

 - To be responsible for a moving story, amending and updating material as required.
 To be able to freshen a story.

 - To be responsible for studio production of live and pre-recorded programmes.
 To respond to breaking stories whilst on air and to resolve technical difficulties.